Culture Francia

 The Van Gogh Arles Foundation hosts annual temporary exhibitions of modern or contemporary art, featuring at least one Van Gogh painting, and often several, depending on the agreement with the Van Gogh Foundation in Amsterdam.

-The building’s rooftop terrace offers a panoramic view of the town’s rooftops.
+The building’s rooftop terrace offers a view of the town’s rooftops.

 Type Cloister/Garden + Exhibitions